RubenDillon/cybele/Thinfinity-Workspace/workspace7/Remote-AD.md

 The main idea with this feature is give the possibility to have access to a remote Active Directory in our environment.

 The use case will be as follow
-                - we have an independent domain
-                - we have Thinfinity already deployed in a domain without contact to the other or in a workgroup

                 - We have an idependent domain
                 - we have Thinfinity already deployed in a domain without contact to the other or in a workgroup